apigee/apigee-go-gen/docs/transform/commands/oas-overlay.md

 * `--overlay` is the path to the OpenAPI Overlay (either as JSON or YAML)

-* `--spec` (*optional*)  is the path to the OpenAPI Spec  to transform (either as JSON or YAML)
+* `--spec` (*optional*)  is the path to the OpenAPI Description to transform (either as JSON or YAML)

 * `--output` is the document to be created (either as JSON or YAML)

 > The `--spec` parameter is optional.
-If omitted, the OAS path is read form the `extends` property of the overlay.
+If omitted, the OAS path is read from the `extends` property of the Overlay.
-> In this case, the path is relative to the location of the overlay file itself.
+> In this case, the path is relative to the location of the Overlay file itself.